dopplertask/dopplertask/README.md

 #### BrowseWebAction
 Starts a browser and executes a list of UI Actions.
 ##### Variables
-* url: URL to naviate to.
+* url: URL to navigate to.
 * headless: If set to false, it will show the web browser window.
 Default is true.
 * actionList: A list of actions to perform.